-There are numerous Caribbean shows and theme movies available for those who are bored of mainstream TV.
+There are numerous Caribbean shows and movies available for those who are bored of mainstream TV.
 One place to access Caribbean movies and tv shows is Netflix.

 Top Boy is a British television crime drama series.
 Created and written by Ronan Bennett, the series is set on the fictional Summerhouse estate in the London Borough of Hackney.